You are currently browsing the tag archive for the ‘Beastie Boys’ tag.

 2. It’s my hope that someone might be inspired to actually do something creative with them.
 Want to film one as a short?
 Awesome.
 Interested in animating one?
 Go for it.
 Feel like performing one live onstage?
 I dare you.
 All I ask is that you give me credit where it’s due, and (if possible) send me a copy of the final product.

-The twenty-ninth of Shady’s Shorts is called “His Best Words.”
+The thirtieth of Shady’s Shorts is called “His Best Words.”

 Download it by clicking below.